Youth, Sport & Recreation Program

 Children in the East Arnhem l region have access to quality and flexible after school activities through the Outside School Hours Care stream.
 Outside School Hours Care delivers extra curricular activities that also hold educational outcomes delivered in a way that encourages family and community engagement.

-East Arnhem Shire Council Outside School Hours Care stream aims provide affordable and cost effective activities designed to enhance early childhood learning, based on the needs and interests of the children, including the cultural, physical, social, emotional, language and learning developmental needs
+East Arnhem Regional Council Outside School Hours Care stream aims provide affordable and cost effective activities designed to enhance early childhood learning, based on the needs and interests of the children, including the cultural, physical, social, emotional, language and learning developmental needs

 Largely developed for young people between the ages of 5 – 12, the Outside School Hours Care stream delivers a range of activities that stimulates creativity, participation and engagement, whilst developing life skills and upholding an educational focus.